 - Virtual LANs The switch supports up to 4094 VLANs.
 A Virtual LAN is a collection of network nodes that share the same collision domain regardless of their physical location or connection point in the network.
 The switch supports tagged VLANs based on the IEEE 802.1Q standard.
-Members of VLAN groups can be dynamically learned via GVRP, or ports can be manually assigned to a specific set of VLANs.
-This allows the switch to restrict traffic to the VLAN groups to which a user has been assigned.
+Ports can be manually assigned to a specific set of VLANs, which allows the switch to restrict traffic to the VLAN groups to which a user has been assigned.
 By segmenting your network into VLANs, you can: - Eliminate broadcast storms which severely degrade performance in a flat network. - Simplify network management for node changes/moves by remotely configuring VLAN membership for any port, rather than having to manually change the network connection. - Provide data security by restricting all traffic to the originating VLAN, except where a connection is explicitly defined via the switch's routing service. - Use private VLANs to restrict traffic to pass only between data ports and the uplink ports, thereby isolating adjacent ports within the same VLAN, and allowing you to limit the total number of VLANs that need to be configured. - Use protocol VLANs to restrict traffic to specified interfaces based on protocol type.